| |

 That’s because the safety razors have just one blade and offer a greater level of control over the angle at which hair is cut.

-A razor with multiple blades is extracting and pulling the hair follicles leads to razor burn.
+A razor with multiple blades extracting and pulling the hair follicles leads to razor burn.

 So, you can avoid both ingrown hairs and razor burns by switching to a safety razor and practicing your shaving technique!